lyushisyan/lyushisyan.github.io/_teachings/nano_thermophysics.md

 ## Course Overview

-This course provides a comprehensive study of heat transport in nanostructured materials.
-It bridges the gap between continuum mechanics (Theory of Elasticity) and atomistic simulation methods.
+This course offers a systematic exploration of thermal physics at the nanoscale.
+It integrates classical continuum theories with cutting-edge atomistic simulations to explain heat transport mechanisms in solids.

+Students will master the theoretical framework of **Lattice Dynamics** and **Phonon Transport**, while developing practical skills in **First-Principles Calculations**.
+By the end of the course, students will be proficient in calculating phonon spectra, density of states, and thermal conductivity for bulk and low-dimensional materials using industry-standard computational tools.